lbryio/lbry.com/content/news/71-credit-policy-third-quarter-report.md

 **Highlights:**

 - All fund expenditures were substantially below estimates.
-- 276,778 LBC were distributed from the Community Fund to alpha testers, beta testers, community managers, and bounty hunters.
-[LINK TO BOUNTY PAGE]
+- 276,778 LBC were distributed from the [Community Fund](https://docs.google.com/spreadsheets/d/1zPG58YuLPqpB3yzypntRWouoEVc4saDOifpnvnwS8Rc/edit?ts=57f28d0e#gid=0) to alpha testers, beta testers, community managers, and [bounty hunters](https://lbry.io/bounty).
 - 100,000 LBC were distributed from the Operational Fund to ShapeShift to provide liquidity on their platform.
 - No institutional credits were moved or spent.
 - No anticipated sales from operational reserve until at least the Second Quarter 2017.